 Sports and Exercise Equipment

 Before you invest hundreds (or even thousands) on a pricey piece of sports or exercise equipment, try to find a used version first.
-Thrift stores, yard sales, and Craigslist are your best options.
-With the latter two, the current owner may nearly give it away if you're willing to take it off of his hands.
+You'll find items in thrift stores, yard sales, and notices posted on online neighborhood groups.
+Many homeowners rather give away their exercise equipment for pennies than keep them as places to drape clothing.

 04 of 06

 If you're counting down the days until a book's release, it is worth the cost to buy it new.
 If you're browsing randomly for something to read or collecting volumes for a home library, it pays to save money by buying used books.
 Inexpensive used books are especially easy to find at thrift stores, indoor flea markets, and yard sales.Continue to 5 of 6 below.